-The day of the battle, the column left Camp Grant and marched southwest across the rough hills of the Missouri Coteau.
-Around noon, scouts informed General Sibley that there were many Indians a few miles away.
-As the soldiers reached the edge of a large plateau and dropped down into a little valley, Indians were visible to the east, south, and west.
+By noon, scouts had informed General Sibley that there were many Indians a few miles away.
 Sibley ordered the troops to set up camp (later named Camp Sibley) and to prepare trenches and breastworks (temporary fortifications) for defense.

-The barrage alerted the troops who were setting up camp, and they formed into battle lines.
+The troops setting up camp formed into battle lines.
 Heavy fighting broke out in a large ravine running from the top of the surrounding plateau down to the campsite.
-Sibley, recognizing the challenge of defeating Indians concealed by natural cover in the ravine, moved up the hillside on the east side of the ravine to establish a command post on high ground, accompanied by a battery of six-pound field cannons.
-From several progressively higher gun positions, the artillery shelled people concealed in the ravine, until the pressure of the artillery and advancing infantry forced the Dakota to retreat toward the top of the plateau.
+Sibley moved up the hillside on the east side of the ravine to establish a command post on high ground, accompanied by a battery of six-pound field cannons.
+From several progressively higher gun positions, the artillery shelled people concealed in the ravine, until the pressure of the artillery and advancing infantry forced them to retreat toward the top of the plateau.

-Meanwhile, on the eastern side of the battlefield, the Sixth Minnesota Infantry was advancing uphill against lighter opposition.
-When they topped the bluff line they turned south, driving the Santee and Teton before them.
+On the eastern side of the battlefield, the Sixth Minnesota Infantry was advancing uphill against lighter opposition.
+When they topped the bluff line they turned south, driving the Sioux before them.
 On the west, McPhail’s Rangers circled west out of Camp Sibley, cutting off attack from the exposed side of the camp.
-Wheeling to the left (south), the cavalry established an effective blockade preventing the Indians from slipping off the plateau to the west.
-In concert, the Seventh Infantry, having gained the top of the plateau to the south, commenced wheeling to the right, sandwiching the Dakota between themselves and McPhail on the west (see McPhail’s Butte Overlook).
+The cavalry established an effective blockade, preventing the Indians from slipping off the plateau to the west.
+The Seventh Infantry reached the top of the plateau and sandwiched the Sioux between themselves and McPhail on the west (see McPhail’s Butte Overlook).

-More than one hundred years later, the battlefield is now quiet farmland with scant evidence of the conflict.
+The battlefield is now privately owned farmland with scant evidence of the conflict.
 The place where Dr. Weiser was killed is marked by a stone fence and granite headstone mounted on a boulder.

 612 East Boulevard Ave.